-where $b_k=b_k(0)$ and $a_j=a_j(0)$ are the zero-time operators, and $J_\nu(x)$ is the Bessel function of the first kind of order $\nu$.
+where $b_k=b_k(0)$ and $a_j=a_j(0)$ are the zero-time operators, $J_\nu(x)$ is the Bessel function of the first kind of order $\nu$, and Eq.~\eqref{eq:FermionAnnTime} is the Fourier transform of Eq.~\eqref{eq:FermionWaveTime}.
 Thus we can calculate any fermion correlation functions at time $t$ in terms of the correlations at time $0$, which were described in Sec.~\ref{ic}.
 For example, the occupation of site $j$ is

 Due to the structure of the density matrix, this sum is dominated by terms where $l$ and $m$ are close together.
 Consequently, the dynamics at a given site $j$ are mainly influenced by the interference of fermions that propagate from closely-spaced sites on the chain.